renato0307/learning-go/api-add-first-utility-function.md

 ## Changes on the main.go

-To everything to work, we need changes in the main file:
+To make everything work, we need the following changes in the `main.go` file:

 ```go
 func main() {